 This fun beer and wine cruise runs every day at 12:30pm, 2pm, and 4pm.
 It includes a cruise around the SF Bay past top attractions such as the Golden Gate Bridge, Alcatraz, and Sausalito.
 It also includes two drinks (beer or wine) per ticket.
 This small, semi-private cruise fits just 28 people, so you won't have to fight the crowd for that perfect picture.

-SF City Guides and the SF Public Library will offers several free walking tours on Sunday, July 5th.
+SF City Guides and the SF Public Library will offers several free walking tours on Saturday, July 2 and Sunday July 3.
 Top tours include those about Golden Gate Bridge, the Haight Ashbury District, and the Castro.

 Alcatraz Island is open all weekend long.
 If you plan to visit, book your tickets as soon as you can as they will sell out quickly.
 All three days, you will find several days tours and a few night tours.
 The first cruise leaves at 8:45am.